CP Holiday Train in Port Moody

 About the Port Moody Event

-The official CPKC Holiday Train segment lasts approximately 30 minutes, but Port Moody’s festivities extend for two to three hours featuring music, crafts, food vendors and family activities before and after.
+The official CPKC Holiday Train segment lasts approximately 30 minutes, but Port Moody’s festivities usually extend for two to three hours featuring music, crafts, food vendors and family activities before and after.

-In 2024, activities included button-making, arts and crafts, food vendors and a large outdoor bonfire.
+Last year activities included button-making, arts and crafts, food vendors and a large outdoor bonfire.
 Similar family-friendly programming is expected in 2025, with details to be confirmed later in the fall.

 Tips & Advice